lorriercom/lorrier-lr2/routeros/routerboard_configuration.md

 -   IP -\> Addresses

--   Change IP address on ether1\_wan (from default 192.168.1.2/24)
+-   Change IP address on ether1\_wan (from default 192.168.1.2/24).
+IP address with mask format record have to be retained

--   IP address with mask format record have to be retained
+-   IP -\> Routes -\> Dst.
+Address 0.0.0.0/0 : Set gateway IP address